Steeple: Architecture

 Towers are a common element of religious architecture worldwide and are generally viewed as attempts to reach skyward toward heavens and the divine.
 Towers were not a part of Christian churches until about AD 600, when bell towers first came into use.
 At first they were fairly modest and entirely separate structures from churches.
 Over time, they were incorporated into the church building and capped with ever-more-elaborate roofs until the steeple resulted.

-Some wooden steeples are built with large wooden structural members arranged like tent poles and braced diagonally inside both with wood and steel.
-The steeple is then clad with wooden boards and finished with slate tiles nailed to the boards using copper over gaps on corners where the slate would not cover.

 Threats to steeples

 Steeples can be vulnerable to earthquakes.
 A number of Romanian churches feature unusually slender steeples, and over half of these have been lost to earthquakes.
 Because of their height, steeples can also be vulnerable to lightning, which can start fires within steeples.
 An example of this is Holy Trinity Catholic Church in Luxemburg, Iowa, which lost its steeple in a fire believed to have been started by a lightning strike.

 Steeples are also at the mercy of strong winds and hurricanes.
 For example, the Old North Church's steeple was toppled by a "great gale" in 1804, and again by Hurricane Carol in 1954.